 This is one of the all-time greats.
 This double, mid to late season daffodil features layers of rounded, golden yellow petals, interspersed with frilly, red-orange accents.
 Tahiti’s blossoms are large and full, on long stems.
 A multiple award winner, introduced in 1956.
 An outstanding and long-lasting cut flower.

 There are so many reasons to love this daffodil… starting with the name!
 The double flowers are sparkling white with yellow highlights and are borne in clusters of 3 to 4 blossoms per stem.
 Cheerfulness is a tall daffodil, with slender stems and narrow foliage.
 It looks fabulous in a vase and has a wonderful, gardenia-like fragrance.
 Bloom time is relatively late in the season.

 One of the best medium-size daffodils we grow.
 Golden Echo’s flower size and height are perfectly suited for flower beds and containers.
 The blossoms measure about 3” across and have long, lemon yellow trumpets, crisp white petals and a striking yellow halo.
 They’re fragrant and just the right size for mixed arrangements.

 This was my first year growing Jetfire and I loved it.
 The flowers have bright yellow petals that are swept back from their long orange cups.
-They look like they are rushing full speed into spring, just like me!
+They look like they are rushing full speed into spring.
 I grew Jetfire in terra cotta pots and the 10” height was perfect — no flopping.
-They also lasted a full two weeks.
+Even in unseasonably warm weather, they lasted a full two weeks.